LudovicFoltete/NDN/experiments/README.md

 In this following instructions :

- - The client advertise \lacl
+ - The client advertise /lacl
- - The storage's nodes advertise \upec\storage
+ - The storage's nodes advertise /upec/storage
+ - All VMs run the [nfd] (https://github.com/named-data/NLSR) and [nlsr](https://github.com/named-data/NLSR) daemons.

 [ndn6-tools](https://github.com/yoursunny/ndn6-tools) is used instead of ndn-tools because [ndnputchunks](https://github.com/named-data/ndn-tools/tree/master/tools/chunks/putchunks) needs too much memory.
 Therefore we use [file-server](https://github.com/yoursunny/ndn6-tools/blob/master/file-server.md) command-line to serve file from nodes.

-On all storage node, execute :
+On all storage node, run :

 	node storages.js

-On client, place files in a directory, and execute (for a replication factor of 3) :
+On client, place files in a directory, and run (for a replication factor of 3) :

-	./file-server /prefix /lacl/data/0/1 /directory/
+	ndnputchunks /lacl/data/0/1 < /directory/file
 	node client.js /upec/storage/3/3/lacl/data/0/1